-The skills are specifically practiced and developed in the ICS8018 work placement project and work placement project commentary.
+The skills are specifically practiced and developed in ICS8017 work placement project and work placement project commentary

 All written assignments in the taught modules require students to gather, evaluate, analyse, and interpret evidence set within the wider academic framework of the programme.
 (Thus students are required to fully reference their work academically while understanding that, for example, a 'real' report may well not include such references.)
-Some assignments are split into a piece of professionally related work (eg. writing an art museum or gallery label) and a commentary on the work that requires students to explain the reasoning behind their work and to link it to the theory relating to any given practice (eg. construction of texts relating to reading age).
+Some assignments are split into a piece of professionally related work (eg. writing a museum label) and a commentary on the work that requires students to explain the reasoning behind their work and to link it to the theory relating to any given practice (eg. construction of texts relating to reading age).

-In particular, the students are provided with the opportunity to develop and demonstrate their mastery of these skills in the ICS8019 work placement project and work placement project commentary.
+In particular, the students are provided with the opportunity to develop and demonstrate their mastery of these skills in ICS8017 in the work placement project and the work placement project commentary.